-Approximately 69% of the Administration's net patient service revenues are derived from services rendered to member institutions.
-The increase of \$17,951 in patient service revenue was due to the Administration improvement in the billing process and it renegotiated some commercial health insurance contracts and institutional arrangements.
-The increase of \$3,867 in the provision of bad debt expense is principally caused by the institutional arrangement of Outpatient Clinics with the School of Medicine.
+Approximately 74% of the Administration's net patient service revenues are derived from services rendered to member institutions.
+The decrease of \$5,033 million in patient service revenue was due to the reduction in patients treated despite the efforts of the Administration to improve the billing process, renegotiate some commercial health insurance contracts, institutional arrangements and increase in the sales prices to recover cost.
+The decrease of \$1,276 million in the provision for bad debt is principally caused by the reduction in reserve of Member Institutions.